meleu/gostack-bootcamp-notes/level-03/01-react-first-project.md

 cd src
 rm App.css App.test.tsx index.css logo.svg serviceWorker.ts
 # remove the references to the deleted files in index.tsx and App.tsx
+# write an React.FC with a 'Hello World' in the App.tsx
 cd ../public
 rm favicon.ico logo192.png logo512.png manifest.json
 # remove the references to the deleted files in index.html